fabiorez/crudJDM/README.md

-# crudJDM
+# CRUD - JDM
-Crud - MVC, Jquery, Datatable
+Sample Crud with modal using NVC, Jquery and Datatable